When to plant Salvia in Pinellas County, FL

 Pinellas County, Florida is in USDA Hardiness Zone 10a.
 The average last spring frost is January 25 and first fall frost is December 16.

-Pinellas County County sits in USDA Zone 10a.
+Pinellas County sits in USDA Zone 10a.
 Salvia grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Salvia grow in Pinellas County County's climate?
+Can Salvia grow in Pinellas County's climate?

 Your Pinellas County Garden Planner — Free